gkotian/gkotian.github.io/travels/_posts/2010-03-03-exploring-hanoi.md

 title: Exploring Hanoi
 categories:
 - Vietnam
-excerpt: I woke up early to try and hire a motorcycle for the day.
-The guesthouse was quoting 10 USD, but I knew I could get a better price.
-So I ventured out, and asked the driver of a random motorbike taxi.
-He asked for an outrageous 1 million Dong (which works out to around 52 USD).
 ---

 I woke up early to try and hire a motorcycle for the day.
 The guesthouse was